Yes (band): 2001–2008: Magnification, Anniversary touring, and Anderson's departure

-In 2004, Squire, Howe and White reunited for one night only with former members Trevor Horn, Trevor Rabin and Geoff Downes during a show celebrating Horn's career, performing three Yes songs.
+During the hiatus, Yes members continued to collaborate.
+Squire, Howe and White reunited for one night only with former members Trevor Horn, Trevor Rabin and Geoff Downes during a show celebrating Horn's career, performing three Yes songs.
 The show video was released in DVD in 2008 under the name Trevor Horn and Friends: Slaves to the Rhythm.

-On 18 March 2003, minor planet (7707) Yes was named in honour of the band.
+Anderson toured jointly with Wakeman, for concerts focused largely on Yes material, White joined fellow Yes-men Tony Kaye and Billy Sherwood in Circa, and Howe reunited to record, release and tour with once-and-future Yes bandmate Geoff Downes in the reunion of the original Asia line-up.